vitalbeats/terraform-dev-cluster/README.md

 ## Running
 To run this repository, you first must set up some secrets and credentials for the cluster to use.
 Create `terraform.tfvars` based upon `terraform.tfvars.example`.
 Once done, you can run the repository with `terraform plan` or `terraform apply` as usual.

+## Common Operations
+There are various services in the cluster which need upgrading.
+Various scripts exist to make this easier.

+### Jenkins
+Run `./update-jenkins.sh <version>` which will upgrade Jenkins and update the master branch to reflect the new version.